From the Field

 • Acute shortages of food, water, medicines, and fuel, with prices of essential items and transportation sharply increasing.

 • Limited or no access to healthcare services.
-Armed hostilities have affected 70% of facilities in conflict zones, rendering them non-operational, and the remaining facilities are stretched beyond capacity.
+Armed hostilities have affected a majority of health facilities in conflict zones, rendering them non-operational, and the remaining facilities are stretched beyond capacity.

 • Forced displacement in various states, including Khartoum, Northern, Blue Nile, North Kordofan, North Darfur, West Darfur, and South Darfur.
 Many from these areas have fled to the neighboring countries of the Central African Republic, Chad, Egypt, Ethiopia, Libya, and South Sudan.